johnmerlie/foundry-assessment/README.md

 Please record a 5 minute video (screen recording & audio overlay) demonstrating your process, workflows, and the user interfaces you've created.
 This should be posted (unlisted ok) to youtube, and provide this link to your recruiting contact.

-The final evaluation will involve live demonstration of your solution to a group of Foundry users and answering questions about implementation, approach, and outcomes.
+If your submission demonstrates a complete delivery of the assignment, you may advance to an in person technical evaluation that will involve live demonstration of your solution to a group of Foundry users and answering questions about implementation, approach, and outcomes.